hotnuma/docpages/imgview/05-imgview.md

 * Description

+    Parse options and create the application window.

 #### VnrWindow

 * Description

-    The application window is a GtkWindow.
+    `VnrWindow` is a `GtkWindow`.

     ```